nishamuktewar/techtree/shioulin/mobileauthentication.md

 ---

 Research into the use of behaviour for authentication on mobile devices is picking up.

+NOTE FROM KH: Add one or two more sentences to this paragraph to say why we care.
+Ok, it's picking up - why is that interesting?
+What does this mean for the security community or what does it mean for machine learning research?
+From what you say later on, it seems like the thesis here is that researchers are applying ML to the authentication problem.
+How was this solved in the past?
+Do you think user behavior is the best form of IAM?
+Why?

-In this post, we take a look at the current state of the art in academia.
-We'll focus in particular on touch dynamics.
-Is it possible to grant access based on the way a user interacts with a phone?
-This is gating authentication.
-And can a system go further, and continuously monitor in the background, once access is granted, requesting reauthentication through a gating system when suspicious activity is detected?
-This is continuous authentication.
+In this post, we survey the current state of the art in academia, focusing on touch dynamics.
+Research in this field addresses two problems.
+Gating authenatication asks: is it possible to grant access based on the way a user interacts with a phone?
+Continuous authentication goes furhter and asks: once access is granted, can a system continuously monitor use in the background, requesting reauthentication through a gating system when suspicious activity is detected?

+NOTE FROM KH: Add a transition sentence to go from intro to the blog post.
+Maybe something about the security and privacy concerns affiliated with this problem?

 ## Data Acquisition

-To use touch dynamics for authentication, you first have to establish a benchmark of normal behaviour for a user.
+To use touch dynamics for authentication, you first have to establish a benchmark of normal user behavior.
 Current research does this by having subjects type a fixed text or read via swiping on a smartphone.
-This is repeated a few times to capture variation in behaviour.
+This is repeated a few times to capture variation in behavior.
 Some researchers run controlled experiments while others try to mirror real life usage scenarios.

+NOTE FROM KH: Do you have a reference here?
+Can you expand by citing an experiment?
+Are any companies including these in their products to collect data - don't have to go into depth, but would be nice to have one sentence.

 The raw data obtained from the touch display can then be used directly or massaged to obtain timing, spatial and motion features.
 The extracted features